ztaira/zachs_resume/README.md

 - Once cloned, my resume can be accessed regardless of internet status

 ### What it does:
-- Contains a PDF of my resume
+- Contains a PDF of my resume as well as the LaTeX file I used to write it

 ### What it doesn't do:
 - Automatically update (In order to update, you must run `git pull`)